Best Anti-Aging Foods for Your Skin

 Your body is made of 60 percent water that helps keep everything working properly.
 Even mild dehydration will cause your skin to look dry and dull.
 Aim for eight 8-oz glasses of water each day, the Academy of Nutrition and Dietetics suggests.

-Add sliced cucumber, lemon or oranges if you’re craving some extra flavor.
-Hydration can also come from foods with high water content such as cucumbers, tomatoes, watermelon, cantaloupe, honeydew and strawberries.
+Add sliced cucumber, lemon, or oranges if you’re craving some extra flavor.
+Hydration can also come from foods with high water content such as cucumbers, tomatoes, watermelon, cantaloupe, honeydew, and strawberries.
 Include these in your diet.

 Drinking too much alcohol can leave your skin dehydrated and more prone to wrinkles.
 If you do drink, moderation is key.
 For women, this means up to one drink per day and for men, moderation is defined as up to two drinks per day, the Centers for Disease Control and Prevention states.

 Vitamin C is a key ingredient in many anti-aging serums, and for good reason.
-This antioxidant powerhouse helps produce the collagen that gives skin its supple and elastic properties.
+This antioxidants powerhouse helps produce the collagen that gives skin its supple and elastic properties.
 Vitamin C-rich foods include blueberries, broccoli, oranges, strawberries and sweet potatoes.
 Make sure at least one of your 5-9 servings of fruits and vegetables per day is loaded with Vitamin C.

 “Collagen is the main protein that gives skin the supple and elastic properties most associated with youth, but our supply diminishes as we age,” says New York City dermatologist Jessica Weiser, MD.
 “Many energy-based technologies such as Sofwave work by boosting collagen stores underneath the skin’s surface.”